 Given the size of the Lakeview contingent, the change at Burckhalter took on the feel of a merger.
 Clara Roberts, Lakeview's former principal, came too; she'll serve as a co-principal, sharing the leadership duties with Carin Geathers.
 At staff meetings, people affectionately -- and very unofficially -- began referring to the school as "Burckview," Geathers said.
 To help the students gel, Geathers and Roberts are encouraging teachers to work getting-to-know-you activities into their lesson plans for the first nine days of class.

 In Room 14, after Awa and other students had hung up their jackets, taken a seat and clarified the pronunciations of their names, Williams asked for a show of hands: How many students were new to the school?
 More than half.
+She pointed out that she was new, too, and asked children familiar with the school to find a buddy at recess to show around.

 In the first few minutes after the bell, the students were uncomfortably silent.
 A few parents stood noiselessly in the doorway.
 Awa sat with her hands folded, unsmiling.